DataDog/documentation/content/en/continuous_integration/setup_pipelines/buildkite.md

 ### Setting custom tags

 Custom tags can be added to Buildkite traces by using the `buildkite-agent meta-data set` command.
-Any metadata tags with a key starting by `dd_tags.` are added to the job and pipeline spans.
+Any metadata tags with a key starting with `dd_tags.` are added to the job and pipeline spans.

 The YAML below illustrates a simple pipeline where tags for the team name and the Go version have been set.